Huegoxaga/notes/networking/security.md

   - Authentication is testing a user in an effort to ensure that they are who they say they are.
 A username and password pair are an example of authentication factors
   - Authorization is about making sure that users have access only to the data and privileges that they need - nothing more and nothing less
 - Integrity - It means ensuring that your data remains consistent
-  - Bad actors could modify data while it is "in transit” on the network or while the data is "at rest" on a server’s hard drive
+  - Bad actors could modify data while it is "in transit" on the network or while the data is "at rest" on a server's hard drive
   - Data can also be unintentionally modified by user error, hardware or software issues, or even natural events
   - Data integrity can be ensured by techniques such as creating a checksum of the data as well as keeping backups
 - Availability - It means ensuring that your data is always accessible for those who need it